ZoltanTheHun/SkyHussars/README.md

 To build the project, run `gradle assemble`, this will put the distribution package into the _build/distributions_ folder.
 To run the application, you have two choices:
   - execute `gradle run`
-  - unzip the distribution and run `bin/SkyHussars.bat`
+  - unzip the distribution and run `Launch SkyHussars.bat`

 _- LtPete_